konsumer/tplink-lightbulb/README.md

   build/cli.js details -?
 Get more detailed help with `details` command
 ```

+## wireshark

+If you want to analyze the protocol, you can use the included `tplink-smarthome.lua`.

+Install in the location listed in About Wireshark/Folders/Personal Plugins

+I captured packets with tcpdump running on a [raspberry pi pretending to be a router](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point?view=all).
+In general, this is a really useful way to capture IOT protocols and mess around with them.

+I ssh'd into my pi, ran `sudo apt update && sudo apt install tcpdump`, then `tcpdump -i wlan0 -w lights.pcap`

+I connected the lights to that network (reset them to factory default by turning the power off/on 5 times, then configure in Kasa app.)

+After I did stuff like switch the lights on/off in app, I open the pcap file in wireshark on my desktop.

 ## library

 You can install it in your project like this: